December 5, 2017 – January 26, 2018

 Call for Artists

-The Aiken Center for the Arts (ACA), located in historic downtown Aiken, SC, is currently accepting applications from emerging and established artists and collectives from all disciplines for its 2017-18 exhibition schedule.
+The Aiken Center for the Arts (ACA), located in historic downtown Aiken, SC, is currently accepting applications from emerging and established artists and collectives from all disciplines for its 2018-19 exhibition schedule.
 The ACA rotates solo and group exhibitions in its four main, industrial-styled galleries.
 Artists interested in exhibiting are to review the ACA’s Art Exhibition Guidlines and submit a completed application for exhibition.
-To fulfill the application, artists must include eight to ten quality images of artworks, an image list, resume, and artist statement.
 Please refer to the Art Exhibition Applications below for specifics.
 Applications may be submitted by mail, email or in person and will be reviewed by the ACA Art Exhibition Committee.
-Please do not contact the ACA to inquire about the status of your application.
-If you have questions, please contact Cathy Rumble, Exhibitions Coordinator, at Cathy.Rumble@AikenCenterfortheArts.org or 803-641-9094.
+If you have questions, please contact our Exhibitions Coordinator at firstname.lastname@example.org or 803-641-9094.

 122 Laurens Street, SW